rauleun/yolo2coco/README.md

 contents : <object-class> <x> <y> <width> <height>

-x and y indicates the center coordinates of bbox.
+x and y indicate the center coordinates of bbox.

 values of x, y, width, and height are nomalized.